 You also have to be sensitive about each regional market you enter.
 It is important to keep the values and concerns of your international customers in mind.
 For example, if you’re going to run a sales promotion for your products, be sure that you time it properly.
 If you sell food products, you might want to wait until after a period of fasting to post messages about them on social media.
 You may have to run the sale at different times in different countries.

 Takeaway–Take the time to do your research.
 Use analytical tools to learn about and understand your customers so you can target messages properly.
 Use surveys and other methods to find out as much as you can about who is buying your products, and what their preferences are.

 For example, if you are communicating with Japanese customers, be aware that they are likely to be more open to mobile messaging.
 If you are dealing with Chinese buyers, remember that much of their media is censored by the government, and they are likely to use only those social media platforms that have been approved by the government.

 Every customer wants you to communicate with them in a quick, timely manner.
 However, a savvy business will realise that you cannot put immediacy first when communicating with foreign contacts on social media – unless you want to risk your brand’s success in new locations.

 It is less important to be fast than to be correct.
 You may not want to wait hours before responding to someone, but if you are hasty, and reply with an offensive or insensitive remark, you could create a problem that takes even longer to resolve.

 Takeaway–Take your time and plan how to expand your business, focusing on what you will do and say to your customers around the world.
 When you respond in an appropriate manner, they will feel that you respect and understand them.
 You can continue building trust, not to mention a great CX.

 If you are planning to take your company global and want to use social media to make that happen, we can help.
-Talk to us so that we can help you localize your social content plan to take your business to multiple customers around the world.
+Talk to us so that we can help you localise your digital content plan and take your business to multiple customers around the worl